veprbl/mysqlpp/README-MinGW.txt

     If not, you have two options.

     The simplest is to edit Makefile.mingw.
-This is a generated file, but if that's all the only change to MySQL++ you need, it works fine.
+This is a generated file, but if that's the only change to MySQL++ you need, it works fine.

     If you're doing deeper work on MySQL++, you should change the variable MYSQL_WIN_DIR at the top of mysql++.bkl instead.
 Then to